 Nothing ruins dinner more quickly than a headache-inducing smoke alarm.

+Is your smoke alarm too sensitive?
 If you’re unable to cook a meal without the smoke detector going off, you should consider your options.
 There are some less-than-ideal options, and some solid long-term solutions.

 Before exploring potential solutions below, let’s quickly review why your smoke detector might be going off when you're cooking.